JoKerDii/DS-FAS/docs/notes/questions3.md

 * **What are the tokenization approaches?**

-  As a foremost step, we need to split the text into smaller units or *tokens*, since the State of The Art (SOTA) DL architectures (RNNs, GRU, LSTM, transformer based models) in NLP process the raw text at the token level.
+  As a foremost step, we need to <u>split the text into smaller units or *tokens*</u>, since the State of The Art (SOTA) DL architectures (RNNs, GRU, LSTM, transformer based models) in NLP process the raw text at the token level.
 The entire set of tokens is called *vocabulary*.
 The size of vocabulary decides the size of training set.
 There is an area of research on tokenization.
 Two of the approaches:

   * <u>Word tokenization</u>